TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-We're dealing with a `FreeBSD` system, so the default `Apache` log file path is `/var/log/httpd-access.log`.
+Since we're dealing with a `FreeBSD` system, the default `Apache` log file path is `/var/log/httpd-access.log`.

-We can confirm it with the LFI:
+We can confirm this using the LFI vulnerability:

 <br />